Radovan Radović (politician): Parliamentarian (1991–97)

 In parliament, Radović became a minor celebrity for his rustic mannerisms and his rough, often crude, manner of debating.
 His speeches soon became known as theatrical spectacles, and several of his comments were quoted in Serbian papers for their outrageous quality.
 In one particularly infamous instance, he invited a female assembly delegate to his farm to measure the length of his corncob.
-On another occasion, he remarked, "I will swallow [opposition politician] Toma Nikolić [...]
-I will drown him inside me with one good spritzer."
-He also said that monkeys failed to evolve because they ate bananas instead of more nutritious apples.
-Radical Party delegate Stevo Dragišić once said of Radović, "This man does not fall into the category of human being, but rather of fauna"; it was reported that Radović afterward spat at Dragišić in the assembly hallway.
+On another occasion, he said that monkeys failed to evolve because they ate bananas instead of more nutritious apples.
+Radical Party delegate Stevo Dragišić said of Radović, "This man does not fall into the category of human being, but rather of fauna"; it was reported that Radović afterward spat at Dragišić in the assembly hallway.

 Radović was appointed as acting director of Radio Television of Serbia's newly created Trstenik studio in 1995.
 He was removed after the opposition's victory in the municipality in the 1996 Serbian local elections; after leaving office, he re-entered the studios surreptitiously and left with the station van, a high-range transmitter, and some equipment.
-He claimed he had personally signed for the materials in question; the station unsurprisingly disagreed and demanded their return.
+He claimed he had personally signed for the materials in question; unsurprisingly, the station disagreed and demanded their return.

 When Slobodan Milošević was chosen as president of the Federal Republic of Yugoslavia in July 1997, Radović and fellow Socialist parliamentarian Dobrivoje Budimirović sang a duet in praise of Milošević in the national assembly, with the words, "Slobodane, Slobodane ti si ko komunista, volimo te, volimo te ko Isusa Hrista."
 (English: "Slobodan, Slobodan, you are a communist.
 We love you, we love you like Jesus Christ.")

 He was excluded from the SPS's electoral list in the 1997 parliamentary election, apparently because he opposed the party's alliance with the Yugoslav Left (Jugoslovenska Levica, JUL) led by Milošević's wife Mirjana Marković.
 His final term in parliament ended that year.